Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/class_and_standalone_functions_-_tri_diag_sym.md

 # Class, standalone functions and miscellaneous methods (2/3)
 ## Miscellaneous methods
-### Is matrix upper triangular?
+### Is matrix lower triangular?
 <div style="text-align: justify">
-<p>A matrix is 'upper triangular' if all the entries with column indices greater
+<p>A matrix is 'lower triangular' if all the entries with column indices greater
 than row indices are zero:</p>

 $$